-Inside a Schnucks grocery store in St. Louis, Missouri, a robot turns a corner and heads for a aisle full of products.
+Inside a Schnucks grocery store in St. Louis, Missouri, a robots turns a corner and heads for a aisle full of products.
 Inside the store, the robot clerk meets a masked customer who is pushing a shopping cart carrying bread.

 Tally, the robot that takes care of the inventory